 Based on the results of the data analysis, several conclusions can be drawn.

-1. The validity and reliability tests showed that the research instruments used to measure competence, discipline, and employee performance met the required standards, indicating that the questionnaire items were appropriate and consistent for this study.
-2. Competence and discipline simultaneously have a significant influence on employee performance at XL Smart Jakarta, with a coefficient of determination (R^2) of 62.7%.
-This means that the combination of competence and discipline explains 62.7% of the variation in employee performance, while the remaining 37.3% is influenced by other factors not examined in this study.
-3. The regression equation ($Y = 26.423 + 0.226X_1 + 0.178X_2$) indicates that both competence (X_1) and discipline (X_2) positively affect performance (Y).
-Competence contributes slightly more strongly to performance improvement than discipline.
+First, the validity and reliability tests indicate that the research instruments used to measure competence, discipline, and employee performance met the required standards, demonstrating that the questionnaire items were appropriate and consistent for this study.
+Second, competence and discipline simultaneously have a significant effect on employee performance at XL Smart Jakarta, with a coefficient of determination (R^2) of 62.7%.
+This means that the combination of competence and discipline accounts for 62.7% of the variation in employee performance, while the remaining 37.3% is influenced by other factors not examined in this study.
+Third, the regression equation shows that both competence (X1) and discipline (X2) positively affect performance (Y), with competence contributing slightly more strongly than discipline to performance improvement.

-5.2 Limitation
+5.2 Research Limitations

-This study has several limitations that must be acknowledged.

-1. The research sample was limited to 80 employees of XLSmart Jakarta; therefore, the findings may not be generalized to other industries or organizations.
-2. The study only examined two independent variables, namely, competence and discipline, while other potential factors such as motivation, leadership, organizational culture, or work environment were not included.
-3. The use of a quantitative survey method with a structured questionnaire may not fully capture deeper qualitative insights into employee behavior and performance.
+This study has several limitations that should be acknowledged.
+First, the research sample was limited to 80 employees of XLSmart Jakarta, which may restrict the generalizability of the findings to other industries or organizations.
+Second, the study examined only two independent variables, namely competence and discipline, while other potential factors such as motivation, leadership, organizational culture, or work environment were not included.
+Third, the use of a quantitative survey method with a structured questionnaire may not fully capture deeper qualitative insights into employee behavior and performance.